kellymurray/tiy-html-css-crash-course/html-css.md

 			}
 ```
 ---

-### Let's look at the page again and add css
-  - take suggestions from the audience
+class: middle, center, inverse
+## Let's add some CSS for our intrepid heroes.

+---
+class: middle, center, inverse

-### Now let's make your site beautiful.
+## Now let's make your site beautiful.

+---
+class: middle, center, inverse

+## Pop Quiz!

+Should you write HTML or CSS first?

+---
+class: middle, center

+Thank you for coming!
+Please keep playing around with your sites!